oilmcut-2020/JavaClass/Chapter-1 BasicsofJava/README.md

 1) Access Modifiers − default, public , protected, private

 2) Non-access Modifiers − final, abstract, strictfp

+ *This is all for basics of JAVA, I hope you understand all above material .See you all in next chapter :)*